 1 row in set

 You can also access the external table like a regular table.
-When you query an external table, the system reads the external file through the driver of the external table and parses the file according to its format.
-Then it converts the parsed data into internal data types of OceanBase Database and returns the data rows.
-Here is an example of querying the external table lineitem that is created just now.
+When querying an external table, the system directly reads the external file through the external table driver, parses the file according to its format, converts the data into internal data types of OceanBase Database, and returns the data rows.
+The following example shows how to query the lineitem external table.

 SELECT * FROM ext_t3;